realworldocaml/book/book/testing/README.md

 ## Expect Tests

 While property-based tests are extremely useful, they're not always what you want.
-Sometimes, instead of writing down properties, you want to express your tests as a way of capturing and visualizing the behavior of your code under simple, concrete scenarios. *Expect tests* provide a way of doing just that.
+Sometimes, instead of writing down properties, you want tests that simply capture and make visible the behavior of your code under simple, concrete scenarios, and which warn you when that captured behavior changes.  *Expect tests* provide a way of doing just that.

 ### Basic mechanics